arenoir/ember-cli-deploy-html-manifest/README.md

 ## Configuration Options

-### manifestFileName
+### filename
-  The name of the manifest file to be created and refrenced in the html manifest attribute.
+  The name of the manifest file to be created and refrenced in the html tag `manifest` attribute.

 *Default:* `'manifest.appcache'`

 ### manifestRoot

   A funtion that returns the root path to the the manifest file.
+Is refrenced in the html tag `manifest` attribute.

 *Default:*
 ```javascript
   manifestRoot(context) {